beheobong/code_node_web_java/README.md

 npm  run build
 There are a few options here, by default if we use ‘Serve’ it will use port 5000;  This is run by calling the following :

+sử dụng pm2:
+We use PM2 as an application manager in order to keep our app running after we log out of the server. pm2 start my-app/node_modules/react-scripts/scripts/start.js --name "my-app"

 serve -s build

 npm command 'serve ' not found, although it is installed